 - We are limiting visitors to the College and have not accepted any overseas visitors from high risk areas since the start of the outbreak.
 We have a no handshaking policy in place and all visitors are required to use hand sanitiser on arrival and departure.

 - None of our overseas pupils returned home during Half Term.
 We are not able to offer accommodation to any pupils over Easter due to pre-planned essential maintenance works.
 Overseas pupils are permitted to finish term early to avoid being held in quarantine when leaving the UK.
 We are taking pro active measures regarding travel plans and isolation for overseas pupils who will return home for Easter.

-- A dedicated desk space with appropriate lighting in a location free from distractions
+- A dedicated desk space with appropriate lighting in a location free from distractions, ideally not his bedroom.

-- A computer with microphone/speaker and an effective internet connection
+- A computer with microphone/speaker, camera and an effective Internet connection

 - Access to a printer

-In the event of remote learning, we will be using Google Classrooms.
-To learn more about this please watch this video:
+To learn more about Google Classrooms please watch this video:

 Additional Information and Guidance

 At the bottom of this page you will find a document produced by the World Health Organisation, providing guidance to parents on how to support children at this time.